Getting the Lead Out

 The primary source of lead in drinking water is customer-owned lead service lines, the pipe that brings water from the water main in the street to the plumbing in the home.
 Denver Water estimates there are 64,000-84,000 properties that may have lead service lines in its service area.
-It will take 15 years to replace all of them.
 The Lead Reduction Program will replace customer-owned lead service lines with copper service lines at no direct charge to the customer.

 - Because property owners, not Denver Water, own water service lines, information on what they are made of is inconsistent and scattered among a variety of sources.
 So, Denver Water has been developing a comprehensive inventory of known and suspected lead services lines using a combination of property records (homes built before 1951 are more likely to have lead service lines in Denver Water’s experience), water quality tests and visual inspections of service lines.

-- We’ll be working on a neighborhood-by-neighborhood basis, factoring in those who are most vulnerable and at-risk from lead exposure, underserved areas and planned construction activities.
+- We are working on a neighborhood-by-neighborhood basis, factoring in those who are most vulnerable and at-risk from lead exposure, underserved areas and planned construction activities.

 - In addition to prioritizing geographic areas, we are also prioritizing individual properties throughout the city that serve large numbers of at-risk individuals, such as schools and daycare facilities.